Morgan Park Neighbors Say Woman Put Poison-Laced Hot Dogs On Lawn For Dogs To Eat; Alderman Says It's Not Legal, Even On Private Property

 Residents who did not want to talk on camera said they first saw the hot dogs laced with the blue substance in January.
 One concerned homeowner even picked up the food and kept it – as proof, if needed.

 “There was just an allegation of poisoning, and we’re out here investigating,” said Acting Chicago Animal Care and Control Director Mamadou Diakhate when we found him outside the home in question earlier this week.
-Diakhate said he was talking to both sides.READ MORE: Getting Hosed: A Look At The Universe Of Chicago Water, And Its Sometimes-Sordid History, This Earth Day
+Diakhate said he was talking to both sides.READ MORE: New Law Would Ban Restraining Children In Foster Care

 We tried to talk with the accused homeowner too.
 She said, “Please get off my property.”

-Kozlov told the homeowner she just wanted to give her a chance to say anything allegations if she felt she needed to do so.
+Kozlov told the homeowner she just wanted to give her a chance to say anything about the allegations if she felt she needed to do so.
 She didn’t.

 Meanwhile, a public parkway is one thing.
 But what if homeowners put poison on their own private property – is that legal?